 Not only are the Catskills Mountains pet friendly (check out all our pet friendly hotels, motels, cottages, cabins, and bed and breakfasts), they’re traveler friendly, just a couple of hours drive from midtown Manhattan.

 For those of you looking for a short scenic hike, we heartily recommend checking out Kaaterskill Falls, located off Route 23A between Haines Falls and Palenville.
-Though on the strenuous side, it’s a lovely walk in, particularly in spring, when the wild trilliums and columbine are blooming.
-Because a lot of people use this trail and because of the delicate ecosystem present on either side of the trail, we would strongly recommend keeping your pet on a short leash for this hike.
-About a half mile in, you’ll be rewarded with the truly breathtaking sight of 260-foot-tall, two-tiered Kaaterskill Falls.
+It’s a lovely walk in, particularly in spring, when the wild trilliums and columbine are blooming.
+Because a lot of people use this trail and because of the delicate ecosystem present on either side of the trail, we strongly recommend keeping your pet on a short leash for this hike.
+About a half mile in, you’ll be rewarded with the truly breathtaking sight of the 260-foot-tall, two-tiered Kaaterskill Falls.

-If you’re a cat owner, a cat lover, an aficionado of all things cats, you’ve got to get yourself over to Catskill for their annual Cat-n-Around Festival.
+If you’re a cat owner, a cat lover, an aficionado of all things cats, you’ve got to get yourself over to Catskill for their annual Cat-n Around Catskill.
 From Memorial Day into the third week of September, this Hudson River town is graced with the presence of 50 knee-high locally-sponsored artist-decorated fiberglass cats.
-The festival concludes with their Cat’s Meow Auction and Gala.
+The exhibit concludes with their Cat’s Meow Auction and Gala.

-And speaking of fun events of possible feline interest, you don’t want to miss Livingston Manor’s annual Trout Parade.
-In case you’ve been living in a bubble, the Catskills are home to some of the finest trout fishing in the world, and this event celebrates that fact with a fabulous parade with piscatorially (that would be fishy) themed floats.
-And fish aren’t just for cats anymore; one of this year’s participants in the parade (which is usually held in June) was Mid-Atlantic Basset Hound Rescue (now, that’s a float I would have wanted to see).
+Another event of feline interest is Livingston Manor’s annual Trout Parade.
+The Catskills are home to some of the finest trout fishing in the world, and this event celebrates that fact with a fabulous parade with piscatorially (that would be fishy) themed floats.

 From Woodstock to Andes, Rosendale to Narrowsburg, there is tons for you and your pet to do in the Catskills.